Barnwell: The injuries shaking up the NFL playoff race

 It wouldn't necessarily be fair to pin that all on Perryman's absence, but the Chargers missed their stalwart inside linebacker last season, too, when he missed nine games with ankle and hamstring injuries.
 With the University of Miami product on the field, the Chargers allowed an average of 4.0 yards per carry and 1.6 yards after initial contact.
 Without Perryman, Gus Bradley's defense gave up 5.8 yards per carry and a league-worst 2.6 yards after first contact.

 The Chargers have gotten by without the likes of Jason Verrett and Joey Bosa this season, but with Perryman's return stabilizing the defense and sparking a second-half winning stretch last season, it's hard not to feel some sense of dread about what happened Sunday.
 The old Chargers who seemed to snatch defeat from the jaws of victory came back.
-Anthony Lynn's team committed a staggering 14 penalties, tying them for second most in a game this season.
+Anthony Lynn's team committed a staggering 14 penalties, tying for second most in a game this season.
 Kicker Michael Badgley whiffed on an extra point in a game that ended up being decided by ... one point.
 Philip Rivers threw two interceptions, including one to Von Miller on a screen pass the Chargers ran for a big play earlier in the game.

 Broncos edge Chargers to snap 6-game winning streak